Property maps

 By taking all the recently formed stars (those younger than age_bin) we can plot SFR maps.
 By default age_bin is 100 Myrs.

-Note that for this example the SFR maps are not particuarly exciting since they are low mass quiescent galaxies.
+Note that for this example the SFR maps are not particuarly exciting since this is a relatively quiescent galaxy.

 We can also pass plot_map a tick_formatter to format the color bar ticks however we desire.